Serial vehicle burglary suspect admits to breaking into 10 cars at TopGolf, police say

 NASHVILLE, Tenn.
-(WKRN) — Metro police have charged a man suspected of breaking into 10 vehicles parked at one venue.
+(WKRN) — The Metro Nashville Police Department has charged a man after more than 20 vehicles — 10 of which were parked at one venue — were broken into over the past three months.

 Back in November, 10 cars were broken into at TopGolf, an entertainment lounge with driving ranges on Cowan Street, including at least one vehicle from which a firearm was stolen, according to Metro police.

-Investigators identified Robert McWilliams, 21, as the suspect in the string of burglaries after another burglary investigation where the suspect’s vehicle was a silver Nissan Murano with the passenger side headlight was out.
+Investigators identified Robert McWilliams III, 21, as the suspect in the string of burglaries after another burglary investigation where the suspect’s vehicle was a silver Nissan Murano with the passenger side headlight was out.

 📧 Have breaking come to you: Subscribe to News 2 email alerts →